 A trainee representative will be appointed by the Duke's Club.
+Other co-opted members will be recruited as required.

 Meetings will be held four times each year.
 At least one face-to-face meeting will take place at the annual meeting of ACPGBI.
 Other meetings will be held by teleconference.
 The agenda will be coordinated by the Chair, who will be responsible for minutes that will subsequently be submitted to the Chair of MCC and ACPGBI Council.